dvklopfenstein/PrincetonAlgorithms/doc/README_Maximum_Flow_and_Minimum_Cut.md

 ### [ex3](#table-of-contents-for-examples)
 **Maxflow/Mincut factoids**

-3.1 *False*: If all edge capacities are integral, then any maxflow is an
+3.1 If all edge capacities are integral, then any maxflow is an
      integer-valued flow, i.e., f(e) is an integer for every edge e.
-*The integrality theorem implies that such a maxflow exists, but not every maxflow has this property.*
+*False: The integrality theorem implies that such a maxflow exists, but not every maxflow has this property.*

-3.2 *True*: If all edge capacities are integral, then there exists
+3.2 If all edge capacities are integral, then there exists
      an integer-valued maxflow f, i.e., f(e) is an integer for every edge e.
-*This is the integrality theorem.*
+*True: This is the integrality theorem.*

-3.3 *False*: Let G be a network that contains two antiparallel
+3.3 Let G be a network that contains two antiparallel
     edges e = v->w and e' = w->v.
     Then, in any maxflow f, either f(e) = 0 or f(e') = 0 (or both).
-*There always exists a maxflow with that property, but not every maxflow has it.
+*False: There always exists a maxflow with that property, but not every maxflow has it.
 Consider a network with these edges and capacities: s->v (2), v->w (2), w->v (1), w->t (1).
 Then, the flow f that sets f(e) = capacity for every edge is a maxflow but the antiparallel edges v->w and w->v each have positive flow.*

-3.4 *True*: The Ford-Fulkerson algorithm can be used to find a maximum matching
+3.4 The Ford-Fulkerson algorithm can be used to find a maximum matching
     in a bipartite graph in time proportional to V (E + V).
-*The matching problem can be formulated as a maxflow problem in a network with V + 2 vertices and E + 2V edges and for which the value of the maxflow is at most V. Thus, the Ford-Fulkerson algorithm will terminate after at most V augmentations.
+*True: The matching problem can be formulated as a maxflow problem in a network with V + 2 vertices and E + 2V edges and for which the value of the maxflow is at most V. Thus, the Ford-Fulkerson algorithm will terminate after at most V augmentations.
 We can find an augmenting path in time proportional to E + V via BFS or DFS.*

-3.5 *True*: Let (A, B) be a mincut in G. Suppose that one
+3.5 Let (A, B) be a mincut in G. Suppose that one
       edge e from A to B of capacity x > 0 is deleted.
 Then, the capacity of the mincut in the modified network G' decrease by exactly x units.
-*The capacity of the cut (A, B) decreases by exactly x units (and the capacity of every other cut decreases by at most x).*
+*True: The capacity of the cut (A, B) decreases by exactly x units (and the capacity of every other cut decreases by at most x).*